aws-samples/generative-ai-cdk-constructs-samples/samples/document_explorer/README.md

 ENV CLIENT_NAME = "<Output.ClientName>"
   ```

   Note: The ```COGNITO_CLIENT_SECRET``` is a secret value that can be retrieved from the AWS Console.
 Go to the [Amazon Cognito page](https://console.aws.amazon.com/cognito/home) in the AWS console, then select the created user pool.
-Under App integration, select App client settings.
-Then, select Show Details and copy the value of the App client secret.
+Under App integration, select the corresponding app client.
+This will navigate you to a new page where the secret can be unhidden, and you will want to copy the value of the App client secret.

 3. Run `terraform init`